Terms apply to American Express benefits and offers. Visit americanexpress.com to learn more.

 $0

-You can benefit from World Elite Mastercard benefits, such as cell phone protection and Fandango credits.
-Plus, the Freedom Flex card has no annual fee and offers a competitive 0% intro APR for the first 15 months on new purchases and balance transfers (after, 20.49% - 29.24% variable APR).
+The Freedom Flex offers a competitive 0% intro APR for the first 15 months on new purchases and balance transfers (after, 20.49% - 29.24% variable APR).
 There's an intro balance transfer fee of either $5 or 3% of the amount of each transfer, whichever is greater, on transfers made within 60 days of account opening.
-After that it's either $5 or 5% of the amount of each transfer, whichever is greater.
+After that, it's either $5 or 5% of the amount of each transfer, whichever is greater.

 How to choose a rewards credit card